armouti/telecom-api-challenge-old/README.md

 ## Project Guidelines

 #### Naming Convention:
-- Use snake_casing for DB variables/values
+- Use snake_casing for DB variable names
 - Use camelCasing for all other variable names

 ## Tests